 Rice paper is low in fat and calories: offering a light alternative to heavier dough-based wrappers.

-At the end of the day, Vietnamese fried spring rolls are more than just a crispy snack they’re a celebration of texture, balance, and flavor.
+At the end of the day, Vietnamese fried spring rolls are more than just a crispy snack; they’re a celebration of texture, balance, and flavor.

 Whether you’re making them for a family gathering, a dinner party, or just because you’re craving something satisfying, they never disappoint.